 Race with Ryan Accessibility Report

-Race with Ryan offers 8 accessibility features in the Difficulty, Getting Started, Reading and Navigation areas to aid enjoyment of the game for different players.
+We've documented 8 accessibility features for Race with Ryan in the Difficulty, Getting Started, Reading and Navigation areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Race with Ryan is a kart racing game staring Ryan from the Ryan’s World YouTube channel.
 Along with the racing you need to collect the Mystery Eggs scattered across each track.
 Each one then gives you a power up to help you win.

 There are comments from Ryan in the game that are not subtitled.
 Although these are not central to gameplay, some of the experience is lost if you can't hear this.

-Race with Ryan has 3 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 3 accessibility features for Difficulty in Race with Ryan which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.